CartoDB/data-services/geocoder/namedplace/README.md

 # Known issues
 * Admin1 column with null rows doesn't return a result: https://github.com/CartoDB/data-services/issues/147
 * The geocoding function is using a deprecated table: `admin1_decoder` instead of the new `admin1_synonyms`.
 Related issue: https://github.com/CartoDB/data-services/issues/148
+* The name of the countries added in a column are not being sanitized https://github.com/CartoDB/cartodb/issues/3392

 # Historic:
 * [24/06/2015]: